Brainlab: Headquarters

-Brainlab began in the parental home of CEO and founder, Stefan Vilsmeier, in 1989.
+Brainlab was founded in the parental home of founder, Stefan Vilsmeier, in 1989.
 By 1991, Brainlab had moved into its first official headquarters in the Munich suburb of Poing.
 After a wave of new hires in 1995, a larger space was needed and headquarters moved to the Bavarian town of Heimstetten, Germany.
 In 2006, Brainlab constructed and moved into its headquarters in Feldkirchen, Germany, just outside Munich.
 Edmund Stoiber, former minister-president of Bavaria, officially opened the new building in 2007.
 In December 2016, Brainlab moved into a newly constructed headquarters in the Munich suburb of Riem on the grounds of the former Munich-Riem Airport.
+The headquarters also have a restaurant and a fitness studio.
 Featured speakers at the official inauguration ceremony on July 11, 2017, were the Bavarian State Minister Ilse Aigner and German Chancellor, Angela Merkel.

 Stefan Vilsmeier

-Stefan Vilsmeier, a self-taught computer programmer, is a German entrepreneur, inventor, author, and founder, president and CEO of Brainlab.
+Stefan Vilsmeier, a self-taught computer programmer, is a German entrepreneur, inventor, author, the founder of Brainlab, and CEO of Snke Holding SE.

 In 2000, Vilsmeier became the youngest recipient of the Bavarian Order of Merit, presented to him by former Bavarian Minister-President, Edmund Stoiber.
 In 2001, Vilsmeier was awarded the national title of Entrepreneur of the Year in the category of Information Technology, by Ernst & Young.
 The following year, Ernst & Young awarded Vilsmeier with the title of World Entrepreneur of the Year at an awards event held in Monte Carlo.
 Also in 2002, the World Economic Forum (WEF) selected Vilsmeier as one of their Global Leaders for Tomorrow 2003.
 In 2014, Vilsmeier was awarded with the International Steven Hoogendijk Award from the Bataafsch Genootschap der Proefondervindelijke Wijsbegeerte for his service as a pioneer in the development of neuronavigation systems.

-Subsidiaries
+Vilsmeier writes and is a frequent interviewee in the German media on topics such as the digitalisation of healthcare data and artificial intelligence in the healthcare sector.

+In 2025, after founding and leading Brainlab for 35 years, Vilsmeier transitioned to Chairman of the Administrative Board.
+He became CEO of Snke Holding SE, a pioneering healthtech company and former Brainlab subsidiary, in 2025.